 Here are the main bullet points that you should follow:

 - MOST IMPORTANTLY if you are unwell or are experiencing any symptoms such as a fever or new cough: DO NOT go to work, stay at home and self-isolate in accordance with government guidlines.

 - Ask the customer at the point of booking if they are self-isolating or if they have symptoms.
-If they do reschedule for when they are well or after their isolation period.
+If they are then reschedule for when they are well or after their isolation period.

 - Explain at the time of booking that you will meet them at the door wearing your PPE and they must keep at least 2 m away.
-Telling them in advance and sending them a method statement will build confidence that you will not infect them and prevent any scares.
+Telling them in advance and sending them a method statement will build confidence that you are unlikely to infect them and prevent any unnecessary scares.